lmartanovic/PGP-RayTracer/README.txt

  Adaptive Subsampling.
  Basic procedural textures.
  BMP export.
- (See TODO for rough prject roadmap).
+ (See TODO for rough prject roadmap.)

 -------------------------------------------------------------------------------
  This software is not copyrighted.